audt-ai/entity-resolution-spec/README.md

 - Preserves ambiguity when evidence is insufficient
 - Maintains complete lineage from resolved entities back to source records
 - Supports human review workflows for contested or ambiguous resolutions

-## What This Schema Does Not Do

-- Score, rank, or infer risk, intent, or behavior
-- Perform probabilistic matching or fuzzy inference
-- Automatically escalate confidence based on accumulated weak signals
-- Make decisions—it produces evidence for humans or systems to act upon
-- Use machine learning, models, or automated inference

 ## Repository Structure